inclavare-containers/inclavare-containers/epm/README.md

 # epm

-epm is a service that is used to manage the cache pools to optimize the startup time of encalve.
+epm is a service that is used to manage the cache pools to optimize the startup time of enclave.

 ## Build requirements